-Like many other young people, I tend to eschew the risks of the world around me.
-It’s not that I want to – I’m actually a fairly cautious person despite the aforementioned anecdote.
-Though, I’m not naive either.
-I know there are plenty of people out there who would like to hurt me, rob me, or worse.
-My fears of encountering such people remain omnipresent and always linger in the back of my mind – whether I’m at home or abroad.
+Like many other young people, I sometimes prefer to ignore the risks of the world around me.
+It’s not that I want to – I’m actually a fairly cautious person despite what happened at the lake.
+I’m not naive either.
+I know there are plenty of people out there who can and would hurt me, rob me, or worse.
+My fears of encountering these kind of people are always in the back of my mind – whether I’m at home or abroad.
 So far my instincts have mostly been right, but I realize one misjudgment can have grave consequences.
-People I met along the way loved to point this out to me.
-I was always told me to be careful, as if I weren’t aware of the safety nuisances that plague most women’s lives, including my own.
+People I’ve met along the way love to point this out to me.
+I can’t tell you how many times people have asked me if something’s “safe” for girls.
+As if I weren’t already aware of the safety concerns that women face every day.

-Unfortunately, those well-meaning people had a point and their concerns were impossible to ignore.
+Unfortunately, they have a point and their concerns are impossible to ignore.
 But if I fixate on my own vulnerability and shift all my attention towards the uglier aspects of our world, how will I (or any of us) ever lead a life worth living?
-Our planet, while sometimes threatening and volatile, demands to be experienced.
-There are mountains to climb, things to see, and people to meet.
-While traveling earlier this year, my friends were all busy with jobs, school or relationships.
-I wasn’t willing to put my own dreams on hold simply because I didn’t want to go alone and neither should you.
+Our planet, that can be threatening and volatile at times, demands to be experienced.
+There are mountains to climb, places to see, and people to meet.

-I’ve visited a lot of major cities, and I generally felt safe in Buenos Aires.
-Per usual, I did not walk around alone at night and I was careful with my cell phone in public.
+I’ve visited a lot of major cities, and I felt safe in Buenos Aires.
+Per my usual standards, I did not walk around alone at night and I was careful with my cell phone in public.
 I also only carried cross-body bags and seldom carried more than a few hundred pesos (10 pesos is less than $1 USD.)
-My debit card usually stayed at home, as did my passport and anything else I couldn’t live without.
-Fortunately, these measures proved to only be precautionary as nothing noteworthy happened to me.
-However, my friend had her iPhone stolen in broad daylight and another friend was robbed at gunpoint with her dad.
+I left my debit card at home, as well as my passport and anything else I couldn’t live without.
+Fortunately, these measures were only precautionary and nothing noteworthy happened to me.
+Yet, a friend of mine had her iPhone stolen in broad daylight and yet another friend was robbed at gunpoint with her dad.
 Meanwhile, I was fine as a gringa with a tendency to bee bop.

-Aside from avoiding certain neighborhoods (La Boca is considered dangerous even though it holds Buenos Aires’ famous colorful houses) and undertaking basic safety precautions, there’s only so much you can do to protect yourself in any city.
+Aside from avoiding certain neighborhoods and practicing basic safety precautions, there’s only so much you can do to protect yourself in any city.
 Shit happens, it’s inevitable.
-Usually, it’s beyond our control anyways.
-So, why let something you can’t control dictate your life?
-When I did encounter problems, the locals were always friendly and eager to help.
-When travel anxiety gets the worst of me, friendly Australian couples or sympathetic locals tend to come out of the woodwork.
+Whether we are home or traveling, it’s out of our control.
+So, why let something you can’t control stop you from following your heart?
+When I encounter problems, the locals were always friendly and eager to help.
+If travel anxiety rears its ugly head, friendly Australian couples or sympathetic locals tend to come out of the woodwork.
 Maybe this is another naivety, but most travelers will probably agree that traveling alone tends to leave one mesmerized by the kindness and generosity of strangers.

-If you’re a woman interested traveling alone to Argentina who stumbled along this page via Google, I hope you will heed to my advice.
-Obviously, I can’t sugar coat the fact that Argentina isn’t perfect, but nowhere and nothing is.
-Still, I would rather lose my cell phone or wallet to a pickpocket than forgo experiences out of fear.
-Be smart, be safe, but don’t forget that fortune favors the brave! ¡Buen viaje!
+If you’re a woman interested traveling alone to Argentina and stumbled along this post by searching “is Argentina safe for solo female travelers”, I hope you’ll keep Argentina in your travel plans.
+I won’t sugar coat the fact that Argentina isn’t perfect, but nowhere and nothing is.
+But, I would rather lose my cell phone or wallet to a pickpocket than forgo experiences out of fear.
+Be smart, be safe, be aware, but don’t forget that fortune favors the brave! ¡Buen Viaje!